-The purpose of the social work department and the role of the faculty are to educate future social worker.
-The design of the social work program at Xavier as an accredited program is grounded in the vision of social work education as set forth by the Council on Social Work Education.
-However, each school of social work while following the overarching principles of the curriculum is encouraged to develop their own program as a unique entity grounded in the mission of the institution.
+The design of the social work program at Xavier as an accredited program is grounded in the vision of social work education as set forth by the Council on Social Work Education (CSWE).
+Following the overarching CSWE principles, schools of social work are encouraged to develop their own programs as unique entities grounded in the mission of their institutions.

 - Identify and conduct oneself as a professional